 Summer Youth Music Camp

-Lenoir-Rhyne University is hosting its fifth annual Summer Youth Music Band Camp for middle school and high school students.
-The camp is scheduled from Monday, July 10 through Friday, July 14, 2017 in the Mauney Music Building, located on the campus of LRU.
+Lenoir-Rhyne University is hosting its sixth annual Summer Youth Music Band Camp for middle school and high school students.
+The camp is scheduled from Monday, July 9 through Friday, July 13, 2018 in the Mauney Music Building, located on the campus of LRU.

 Dr. Christopher Nigrelli, Professor of Music, joined Lenoir-Rhyne in 1997.
-He teaches music history, applied brass lessons in trombone, euphonium, brass ensemble, and jazz ensemble.
+He teaches music history and appreciation, brass ensemble, jazz ensemble, and applied brass lessons on trombone and euphonium.

-He served Lenoir-Rhyne as coordinator of the music program from 2008-20013, and maintains his role as coordinator of music education.
+He served as coordinator of the music program from 2008-2013, and was also the coordinator of music education until 2017.
 Dr. Nigrelli also served the region by forwarding the cause of music education through serving on the Board of Directors for the LHS Foundation, the governing body for the Harper School of Performing Arts, based in Lenoir, North Carolina.
 He also served as a member-at-large for the Board of Directors at the inception of the North Carolina Bandmasters Jazz Section.
 Dr. Nigrelli is the Camp Director for Lenoir-Rhyne Summer Youth Music, which will be in its 5th year in 2017.
 He regularly conducts jazz and concert band clinics and brass master classes throughout the region.

 Dr. Nigrelli holds the position of principal trombone in the Western Piedmont Symphony.
 He enjoys performing frequently throughout the southeast, most notably as a founding member of the former Charlotte Brass Quintet and Charlotte Chamber Brass, and the Palmetto Posaunen.
 He is a past winner of the International Trombone Association's Robert Marsteller Solo Competition.